oltodosel/interSubs/README.md

 - Point cursor over the word to get popup with translation.
 - Click on the word to look it up on another translator in the browser.
 - Right-click on the word to hear its pronunciation.
-- Wheel - scroll through transitions.
+- Wheel - scroll through transitions in popup.
 - Wheel+Shift - resize subtitles.
 - Wheel+Ctrl - change subtitles' vertical position.
 - Wheel-click - cycle through auto_pause options.